 We’ve grown up with mental health issues.
 We’ve seen people suffer, suffer alone and suffer without a right to treatment.
-Yet, as a community, there is one common problem when dealing with mental health issues: there isn’t a unified support system to guide us towards appropriate treatment.
+Although many people treat their symptoms themselves, such as by using cannabis products (find out more about head high vs body high here) to help soothe their anxiety, there is no widely respected treatment of these illnesses.
+As a community, there is one common problem when dealing with mental health issues: there isn’t a unified support system to guide us towards appropriate treatment.

 It’s easy to deny mental health exists in our everyday lives.
 The effects of mental illness have been perceived and treated as a stigma for decades, so we struggle with the meaning behind the term and refuse to treat it as the legitimate health issue that it is.

 To put it simply, mental health is as much an illness as physical health is.
 And the stigma of mental illness causes our society to ignore it and dismiss the issue as something to be afraid of.
 The way we treat mental health issues will directly affect the quality of our society, which means that we, as a community, need to change.

 To the mentally ill, we are normal.
 We are scared.
 We fear what we don’t know and we fear how we will be judged by those around us.
 Yet, we push on, afraid of the vulnerability we know we have.
 What does it mean to have mental health issues?
 It means we struggle to find answers.
 It means that we suffer and go through the worst of what we can.